dmbarbour/glas/docs/GlasApps.md

 ## Concurrency

-The program model supports fork-join coroutines where each yield-to-yield step is a transaction, and scheduling is non-deterministic.
-This gives us a form of preemption at the cost of rework.
-As a variant of [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control), avoiding rework and starvation are relevant concerns.

-Although the schedule is non-deterministic, it isn't random.
-The scheduler may analyze program code and its dynamic behavior, attempting to develop a predictable schedule with high utilization, low rework, acceptable fairness, perhaps even a few step fusion optimizations.
-Programmers are also expected to debug performance issues, e.g. introducing intermediate steps or checkpoints, queues for high-contention resources, etc..

-Other than yielding, a coroutine may voluntarily fail or diverge with an error (such as an assertion failure).
-In these cases, we logically abort the transaction and retry.
-A retry may explore alternative non-deterministic choices or observe updated state.
-But if it's obvious that retry is unproductive, the runtime could arrange to wait for relevant changes.

-The fork-join structure limits expressiveness but simplifies interaction with local state and methods.
-It still supports many useful concurrency patterns.
+Concurrency is built into the program model (non-deterministic coroutines, optimistic concurrency control), thus no separate effects API is required.
+But we can discuss some interesting patterns.

 ### Transaction Loops

-An intriguing opportunity for concurrency and reactivity arises in context of non-deterministic, atomic loop structures.
-For example:
+It is feasible to express an application, or a significant part of it, as a transaction loop where the same transaction is performed repeatedly with some non-deterministic choice.

         while (Cond) do { atomic (choice ...); yield }

-This loop represents sequential repetition of a yield-to-yield transaction.
 Isolated transactions are equivalent to sequential transactions.
-Thus, we can implement this loop by running many cycles simultaneously.
-Running the exact same operation is useless.
-However, with non-deterministic choice, we can run the choices concurrently with optimistic concurrency control.
+Thus, we can implement this loop by running many cycles simultaneously, each 'thread' handling a different non-deterministic choice.
+We can continue running the loop concurrently until Cond fails on some or all non-deterministic choices, then proceed to whatever operation follows the loop.

-Predictable repetition simplifies incremental computing.
 Instead of fully recomputing a transaction on every cycle, we can introduce checkpoints for partial rollback.
-With careful design, each choice should have a stable prefix but an unstable suffix where most work is performed (e.g. reading and writing queues).

-In case of unproductive loops (failed, diverged, or idempotent), a runtime may wait for relevant state changes.
-This provides a simple basis for modeling reactive systems.
+With careful design, each choice has a stable prefix that is cached, so we're actually looping only the unstable suffix.
+In case of unproductive loops (i.e. failed, diverged, or idempotent), the runtime may wait for relevant state changes before recomputing, modeling reactive systems.

 Unfortunately, implementation of these optimizations is a daunting task.
-The opportunity here is not easy to grasp.
+This opportunity is not easy to grasp.
 My vision for glas systems benefits enormously from transaction-loop optimizations, but short term we will rely on the more conventional coroutines.

 ### Distribution